wjgilmore/mac-contacts-mcp-server/README.md

 # Apple Contacts MCP Server

-**WARNING**: This is my first MCP server, and when you install it this thing will talk directly to your macOS Contacts App.
-There is to my understanding no possible way for this server to create, modify, or delete your contacts, but YMMV because this is AI.

-A Model Context Protocol (MCP) server that provides read-only access to your macOS contacts database using AppleScript.
-This server allows Claude Desktop to search and retrieve contact information including names, phone numbers, email addresses, organizations, notes, and birthdays.
+ACMS (Apple Contacts MCP Server) is a Model Context Protocol (MCP) server that provides read-only access to your macOS Contacts using AppleScript.
+This server allows Claude Desktop to search and retrieve contact information.
+At present it is read-only.

 ## Features